 However, wireless charging is generally slower than wired charging, though new specifications and standards will soon push speeds to rival those of wired charging.
 Picking up your phone stops the charging process, which can be problematic if your battery is low.
 And some phone cases, especially thick ones or those made of metal, may not work with wireless chargers.

-Qi and PMA are built into smartphones, smart watches, Bluetooth speakers and charging stations in clocks, lamps, tables, computer monitors and cars at locations like coffee shops and airport lounges.
-Both standards require that you place your phone on a marked charging spot.
+Qi is built into smartphones, smartwatches, Bluetooth speakers and charging stations in clocks, lamps, tables, computer monitors and cars at locations like coffee shops and airport lounges.
+To charge, you place your phone on a marked charging spot.

 Is your device wireless-charging ready?

-Qi is the most widely used standard, with more 1,000 Qi-ready devices including smartphones, smart watches, Bluetooth speakers, and other mobile devices from manufacturers like Apple, Nokia, HTC, Samsung, Motorola, LG, Google, Panasonic, Philips and Sony.
+Qi is the most widely used standard, with more than 2,200 Qi-ready devices including smartphones, smartwatches, Bluetooth speakers, and other mobile devices from manufacturers like Apple, Nokia, HTC, Samsung, Motorola, LG, Google, Panasonic, Philips and Sony.
 All Qi-compliant devices bear the Qi logo and will work with any Qi-compliant charger, regardless of who made the charger.
 You’ll find Qi chargers in Ikea furniture and Toyota, Lexus, Cadillac and Chevy vehicles, to name a few places.